Kareem-AEz/Kareem-AEz/README.md

 ### What I'm building

 **[Nitro Studio](https://nitrostudio.co)**
-The first real product I'm shipping, a studio site for a client.
+The first real product I'm shipping, a studio site I designed and built.
 The launch page is live, the full site is in progress.
 Small on purpose and built around motion, with numbers to back the feel: Real Experience Score of 100 on live traffic, 64ms interaction latency, sub-second LCP, zero layout shift.